debug-ito/wild-bind/README.md

   on (ctrl xK_c) `as` "Ctrl + C" `run` putStrLn "Pushed Ctrl + C" on (alt xK_F1) `as` "Alt + F1" `run` putStrLn "Pushed Alt + F1"
 ```

+`withFrontEnd` function creates the X11 FrontEnd object, and `wildBind` function combines the FrontEnd and `myBinding`.

+This time the input key type of `myBinding` is `XKeyEvent`, which has the following three fields:

+- X11 KeySym for the key.
+They are exported from [WildBind.X11.KeySym](https://hackage.haskell.org/package/wild-bind-x11/docs/WildBind-X11-KeySym.html).
+- Whether the event is `press` or `release`.
+By default, it's `press`.
+- Optional modifier keys such as `ctrl` or `alt`.

+## Key Event Emulation

+## Binding for Key Sequences

 ## External Tools